entropia64x/neoquestII/README.md

 5155335555555553333366666633333555551117111111155335553666666666662666333
 ```

-From 1 unit right of Tebor (trader) to somewhere near Zombom.
-Fight at level 13.
+**3) Complete path: From 1 unit right of Tebor (trader) to somewhere near Zombom.
+Fight at level 13.**
 ```
 4477777777777777748884488222222262228888844444777777444448888888884488828884822844477777771111517744362222222222222284453555511111222
 ```

-From 1 unit diagonally right below of the Underground Cave to 1 unit diagonally left of the Mysterious Tower.
+**4) From 1 unit diagonally right below of the Underground Cave to 1 unit diagonally left of the Mysterious Tower.**

 Start at level 11.
 ```